Cwill14/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    Prop Types are used to check what type of data we expect for props, to help prevent any errors.

 - [ ] Describe a life-cycle event in React?

+    The lifecycle is the "life" of a component in React.
+First is the "birth" or mounting phase, where we give the initial data and rendering.
+Then there is the updating phase, where if one updates state, it re-renders or updates.
+Last is the "death" or unmounting, when we remove the component from the DOM.

 - [ ] Explain the details of a Higher Order Component?

+    A Higher Order Component is really a component that is being passed another component as an argument.
+This can help us keep our code DRY.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+    1. You can use native CSS, which is useful if you have little bit of styling to do, but it is more complex.
+    2. You can style with a preprocessor, which I think is useful is you have a lot of styling to do.
+    3. You can used styled components, which lets you insert CSS into your JavaScript files, and use custom JSX tags with custom styling.
+This is useful if you only want to deal with JavaScript, or you only have some styling that isn't super complicated.
+    4. Also, you can use bootstrap and reactstrap libraries to use pre-built styling if you have a large project to style, and you don't have a lot of time to style as much yourself.

 ## Project Setup